 Life is incredibly fickle.
 Change is not a mere possibility: it is an inevitability.
 For those stuck in a rut, this truth is a source of hope.
 For those cresting the waves, it serves as a sobering reminder of the gravity of the situation.
 Having experienced both the highs and the lows, the mountains and the deep-sea trenches, I now believe it is of utmost importance to keep moving, to keep journeying on in life.
 Learn from experiences, sure, but avoid excessive lingering.
 Do not waste away, reminiscing about the things of the past.
 Not only have their surrounding circumstances changed: the individual has also changed.
 When my peers at Oxford finished their exams and graduated, I saw their jubilant photos on social media.
 During those weeks, I was dangerously close to slipping back into the gutter of speculative nostalgia: that could have been me, if only I had done this and not done that…

 But that is not me: this is me, the one who did not complete his undergraduate course in June 2018.
 I am unable to change this reality, so I accept it as it is and move on, focusing my physical and mental energy on the things that I can change.
 The professionals call this thought process radical acceptance: radical for this era and culture perhaps, but absolutely rational and realistic.
 Radical acceptance is now viewed as a therapeutic skill that requires regular practice to be effective, and while I certainly have not perfected it yet, learning it has helped me immensely in my recovery process.
 Note that acceptance does not equate to approval: it does not conclude that the situation is right or just, but that it merely is.
 This form of acceptance has allowed many to carry on in the face of suffering and hardship.
 Notably, it is the mindset behind the Serenity Prayer, which was popularised by Acoholics Anonymous in 1940 and has been adapted for use in various twelve-step programs around the world.
-It also fits very well within the broader Christian worldview: one which also acknowledges and accepts, but neither approves of nor downplays the severity of, the twisted and broken nature of the world as it currently is.
+Drawing upon Stoic philosphy which is intricately intertwined with the early church, radical acceptance fits very well within the broader Christian worldview: one which also acknowledges and accepts, but neither approves of nor downplays the severity of, the twisted and broken nature of the world as it currently is.
 For the Christian, acceptance should not be particularly radical, for the present flawed reality is explained by the fall and corruption of creation.
 Yet the Christian is not limited to acceptance, but must also rest on the promised hope of future reconciliation and the renewal of all things in Christ Jesus.
 Remembering these two realities, the now and not yet, and holding them together in tension have been vital to my well-being.

 for we know that the whole creation